Skrevet av:Siril Borgersen

-Responsible for the project Fishing for Litter in the Netherlands, Michael Mannaart, would love to see the project expand globally and says communication is the key.
-In October he will attend Lofoten Lighthouse conference to talk about the scheme.
+Responsible for the project Fishing for Litter, in the Netherlands, Michael Mannaart, would love to see the project expand globally and says communication is the key.

 In 2004, the project expanded to an EU project and went international.
 The scheme, however, is operating independently in every participating country.